DeFiOptions/DeFiOptions-core/README.md

 There are a few major technical challenges that will need to get dealt with if the project gains traction and is deployed to mainnet:

-* Development of a front-end application
+* Development of a dapp front-end application to make the exchange accessible to non-developers
-* Introduction of liquidity pools
+* Design and implementation of a liquidity pool, which will involve knowledge in finance and option pricing models
+* Allow deposit/withdraw of underlying assets (ex: ETH, BTC) so they can be provided as collateral for writing options against them
-* Improvement of governance functionality
+* Improvement the incipient governance functionality ([contracts/governance](https://github.com/TCGV/DeFiOptions/tree/master/contracts/governance))

 ### Support mainnet